Bootstrap percolation on geometric inhomogeneous random graphs: Model and notation

-As we will see in Lemma~\ref{lem:nolargeweights}, in a region with an expected number of $\mu=\omega(1)$ vertices, whp the largest weight that occurs in this region is in $[\wmaxlow(\mu), \wmaxupp(\mu)]$.

-In general we will be interested in results for large values of $n$, and in particular we use the phrase \emph{with high probability} (whp) to mean with probability tending to $1$ as $n\to\infty$.
-Moreover, any unspecified limits and asymptotics will be with respect to $n\to\infty$.
+In general we will be interested in results for large values of $n$ (the expected number of vertices), and in particular we use the phrase \emph{with high probability} (whp) to mean with probability tending to $1$ as $n\to\infty$.
+Moreover, all unspecified limits and asymptotics will be with respect to $n\to\infty$, and whenever we say that a quantity is a constant, this means that it is independent of the parameter $n$.
+Furthermore, all constants hidden by Landau-notation are positive: for example, for a function $f=f(n)$ the notation $f = O(1)$ means that there is $n_0 >0$ and a constant $C>0$ that depends only the constant parameters $\alpha,\beta,d,\wmin$, and $k$ of the model, and on the implicit constants $c_1,c_2,\ldots,c_7$ in the definition of $\pld$ and $p$, such that $f(n) \leq C$ for all $n \geq n_0$.
+Similarly, $f = \omega(1)$ means $\lim_{n\to\infty} f(n) = \infty$ etc. We also combine the notions of whp and Landau notation: for instance, whp we have $f(n)=O(1)$ means that there is $n_0>0$ and a constant $C>0$ (as above) such that for every $\delta>0$ we have $\Pr[f(n)\le C]\ge 1-\delta$ for all $n\ge n_0$.

 In the proofs, for the sake of readability, we will not state each time when we use inequalities that only hold for sufficiently large $n$.
-For example, we will use inequalities like $\Nuinit >2$ without further comment although they are only true for sufficiently large $n$.
+For example, we will in general assume that $\Nuinit=\omega(1)$ and thus we will use inequalities like $\Nuinit >2$ without further comment although they are only true for sufficiently large $n$.

-Furthermore, all constants hidden by Landau-notation are positive.
-We often use statements that depend on parameters $\eps,\eta >0$.
-In this case, by the notation $O(\eps), O(\eta)$ etc.~we implicitly mean that the hidden constants only depend on the parameters $d, \alpha, \beta, \wmin, \pld, \infpar$, and $k$ of the model, but not on $\eps$ or $\eta$.
-To enhance readability, in all proofs we stick to the convention that if $\eps$ and $\eta$ occur together, then $\eta= \eta(\eps) >0$ is chosen so small that $C \eta < c \eps$ for all concrete constants $C$ and $c$ in our proofs that depend only on the model parameters.
-In particular, the expression $\Omega(\eps)-O(\eta)$ will be positive for all hidden constants that appear in our proofs.